 Persephone has been teaching dance since 1997, and has appeared in Friday Night Waltz, where she DJed its first 3 years.
 Then she started the first (and only, so far) year-round weekly Vintage waltz class in the Bay Area.
-With her creative DJing she was the first to bring waltz into the SOMA nightclub scene, a trend that is still growing.
-But these accomplishments are not nearly as important as how well she treats her dance students.
+With her creative DJing she was the first to bring waltz into the SF nightclub scene in the 2000s But these accomplishments are not nearly as important as how well she treats her dance students.
 People love her classes and come back over and over, sometimes for years.
 She is patient, articulate, and inspiring.movies and television, as well as run dance perfomance troupes.
 She co-founded a waltz venue in Palo Alto,

 Q: What kind of waltz is "Vintage waltz"?
 Is it the kind I've seen before?